A Bayesian Framework for Latent Compliance Modeling in Cluster Randomized Trials with One-Sided Noncompliance: Simulations

+We use simulated case studies to examine the operating characteristics of the proposed Bayesian approach for estimating the causal estimands described in Section~\ref{sec:estimands}.
+Our procedure relies on causal assumptions and modeling assumptions.
+The case studies are designed to assess posterior inference for super-population causal estimands under correct model specification and under departures from key components of the proposed joint model.
+Across all case studies, posterior inference is conducted using the Bayesian model described in Section~\ref{sec:model}.
+The prior distributions for all model parameters are similar across simulation scenarios and are specified in Appendix~\ref{app:simulation_study}.
+The data-generating mechanisms (DGMs) that define the true relationship between latent implementation strata, individual compliance behavior, and outcomes vary across case studies.
+Complete specifications of the DGMs are delineated in Appendix~\ref{app:simulation_study}.

-We examine the operating characteristics of the proposed method using four simulated case studies.
-The first case study generates data according to the Bayesian models described in Section \ref{ParMods}, and case studies 2, 3 and 4 misspecifiy different parts of the model.
-The simulations consist of $I^{fp}=60$ clusters that are partitioned into two latent compliance strata.
-Half of the $I^{fp}$ clusters are assigned to the active intervention and half are assigned to the control condition.
-Each cluster comprises 20 individuals whose baseline covariates are resident age and Activities of Daily Living Scale (ADL) \citep{Graf2008}.
-The covariates' values are randomly selected from stage 1 of METRIcAL.
-We estimate the posterior distributions of the super-population estimands described in Section \ref{estimands} for each case study to examine the method's performance and sensitivity to different misspecifications.
+We consider a cluster randomized design with $I=60$ clusters partitioned into two latent implementation strata.
+Half of the clusters are assigned to the active intervention and half to the control condition, and each cluster contains 20 individuals.
+Individual-level baseline covariates include resident age and the Activities of Daily Living (ADL) scale \citep{Graf2008}, with covariate values sampled from Stage~1 of the METRIcAL study.
+For each simulated dataset, we estimate the posterior distributions of the super-population estimands in Section~\ref{sec:estimands}.
+These design choices are motivated by the structure and scale of pragmatic cluster randomized trials in health services research \citep{McCreedy2022, McCreedy2021}.